 A combined 430 ha of sea space are currently available for aquaculture production in Saldanha Bay, of which 316.5 ha have been leased to 14 individual mariculture operators for mussels, oysters, finfish and algae (see Chapter 3 for the layout of concession areas).
 Proposed expansion of the Aquaculture Development Zone (ADZ) includes an additional 1 404 ha of concessions in Outer Bay and Big Bay combined.
 Rights holders engaged in bivalve culture of mussels and oysters in South Africa are required to report on trace metal concentrations and bacterial indicators in harvested organisms on an annual basis.
-Data were obtained for four trace metal indicators (lead, cadmium, mercury and arsenic) from aquaculture farms in Saldanha Bay.
-Figure 6.34 shows data for mussels from 2009 to 2018 and Figure 6.36 shows data for oysters from 2005 to 2018.
-Data from the Mussel Watch Programme were added to the graphs as were data obtained from research conducted by Jacques Bezuidenhout (Bezuidenhout et al. 2015, Pavlov et al. 2015).
+Data were obtained for four trace metal indicators (lead, cadmium, mercury and arsenic) from aquaculture farms in Saldanha Bay Data for mussels for the period 2009 to 2019 are shown on

+Figure 6.34, while Figure 6.35 shows data for oysters for the period 2005 to 2019.
+For comparative purposes, independent research data from the Mussel Watch Programme (1997-2007) and SOB monitoring (2014-2019) and from research conducted by Jacques Bezuidenhout (Bezuidenhout et al. 2015, Pavlov et al. 2015) are also displayed on the graphs.
 Data were also included from an oyster monitoring programme initiated by Transnet Port Terminals (TPT) in Saldanha in June 2018.
 Gaps in the data exist depending on the frequency of monitoring and the year each company was founded.
+Triangles represent data recorded from aquaculture farms, whereas circles represent data recorded during research studies.
+Research samples were collected from the shore, port (oil jetty, multipurpose quay, channel markers), or mariculture infrastructure (mussel rafts, oyster longlines).

-6.10.2.1 Mussels farmed in Small Bay
+6.10.2.1 Trace metals in mussels farmed in Saldanha Bay

 Bezuidenhout et al. (2015) sampled the flesh of mussels in Saldanha Bay and Langebaan Lagoon on six occasions between March 2014 and March 2015.
 Distinct seasonal patterns were observed, with mussels accumulating higher metal concentrations in winter than in summer.
-Wild mussels demonstrated higher concentrations of arsenic, cadmium, iron, mercury and zinc than those that were farmed.
-Iron was most prevalent in soft mussel tissue, followed by zinc.
+Wild mussels typically had higher concentrations of arsenic, iron, mercury and zinc than those that were farmed.
+Cadmium concentrations, in farmed mussels were also lower than wild mussels in 2014 samples from Small Bay, however, the inverse was true (higher in farmed mussels) in recent samples collected from Outer Bay North (

+Figure 6.34).
+Iron was most prevalent in mussel tissue, followed by zinc.
 Concentrations of magnesium and lead were especially high close to the iron ore jetty where ores are loaded onto vessels in the Port (Bezuidenhout et al. 2015, Pavlov et al. 2015).
+This concurs with the results of the Mussel Watch and ongoing SOB monitoring reported above (see \$6.10.1).